-2.4 Enhanced Support Provision
+2. 4 Enhanced Support Provision

-Enhanced support provision is an important part of the Council's ASN strategy.
-Enhanced support bases will be provided in each locality area, to ensure that children can access support as close to home as possible.
-Enhanced support bases will support a wider range of needs than currently supported in LCRs and staff will have experience and training in support these needs.
+ELRs are an important part of the Council's ASN strategy.
+Enhanced Learning Resources will therefore be provided in each locality area, to ensure that children can access support as close to home as possible.
+ELRs will support a wider range of needs and staff will have experience and training to support these needs.

-Enhanced support bases will provide Tier 2 support to children with ASN.
-This means supporting children, whose needs cannot be met wholly met through support in a mainstream environment (Tier 1 support), but who do not require a full time placement in a specialist provision (Tier 3 support).
-Children will be part of a mainstream school, but will be based in the enhanced support base on a full time or part time as required.
+The ELR will provide Tier 2 support to children with additional support needs.
+School aged children will access a full-time placement in the ELR.
+They will be on the Harestanes school roll and will access the mainstream classroom if or when appropriate.
+This will be based on an on-going assessment of pupil needs and will be fully supported by ELR staff.
 Tier 2 support is carefully defined in the ASN strategy including criteria for access, type of support offered, and impact of the support.
-This is attached as APPENDIX 1.
+This is attached in APPENDIX 1.